Nastel/jkool-rum-plugin/README.md

 ###Include the plugins in your project

-* Include the jsp or php plugin on every page you wish to track within the form tag.
+* Include the jsp or php plugin on every page you wish to track inside the body tag.
 ```java
 <%@ include file="jkool-rum-plugin.jsp" %>
 ```